-Council also has the right to extend, revise or alter the CIP beyond the initial fiveyear horizon, subject to the objectives of Council.
+Council also has the right to extend, revise or alter the CIP beyond the initial five year horizon, subject to the objectives of Council.
+This CIP has been extended another five years to 2027.

 6.2 Rights and Discretion of Council